 Get Adorganizational Unit by Name

-OrganizationUnit in the active directory can be get using the Get-AdOrganizationalUnit Name property.
-You can specify the OU name with the Filter parameter to search effectively for the OU name in your active directory.
+The OrganizationUnit in the active directory can be obtained using the Get-AdOrganizationalUnit Name property.
+You can specify the OU name with the Filter

-To get OU details by name from the active directory, use the following command
+To get OU details by name from the active directory, use the following command.

 Get-ADOrganizationalUnit -Filter 'Name -like "SALES"'